 The Meaning of Physical and Mental Fitness Explained

+The Meaning of Physical and Mental Fitness Explained.
 What does physical and mental fitness really mean?
 Your understanding of fitness may typically involve the image of someone running a marathon or lifting heavy weights at the gym, but there’s much more to it.
 Equally important is the wealth of mental endurance and emotional stability often overlooked.
 Let’s delve into what physical and mental fitness truly entails and how both can be balanced to achieve holistic well-being.

 Overview